realdanizilla/Rusty-Bargain-App/docs/index.md

 ## Key Functionalities

 1. **Train/Re-train Model**:
-      - Accessible from the frontend under "Train/Re-train Model."
+      - Accessible from the frontend, tab "ML Model" under "Train/Re-train Model."
       - Processes raw data, loads it into the database, trains the model, and makes it available for predictions.

 2. **Price Prediction**:
-      - Accessible via a frontend form.
+      - Accessible via a frontend form, tab "ML Model" under "Predict Vehicle Price".
       - Users provide features like vehicle type, mileage, and horsepower, and the app predicts the price.

 ---